vseryakov/backendjs/README.md

         /message/del?sender=12345&mtime=124345656567676

-## Generic Images endpoint
-This endpoint can server any icon uploaded tot he server for any account, it is non-secure method, i.e. no authentication is performed, by default only `/image/account` is exposed to server account profile icons to anybody but the permissions can be configured which prefix canbe open or closed using
-`api-allow` or `api-allow-path` config parameters.
-The format of the endpoint is:

-    /image/prefix/id/type

-    Example:

-        /image/account/12345/0
-        /image/account/12345/1
-        Return icons for account 12345 for types 0 and 1

-## Icons
-The icons API provides ability for an account to store icons of different types.
-Each account keeps its own icons separate form other accounts, within the account icons can be separated by `prefix` which is just a name assigned to the icons set, for example to keep messages icons separate from albums, or use prefix for each separate album.
-Within the prefix icons can be assigned with unique id which can be any string.

-- `/icon/get/prefix`
-- `/icon/get/prefix/id`

-   Return icon for the current account in the given prefix, icons are kept on the local disk in the directory configured by -api-images-dir parameter(default is images/ in the backend directory).
-Current account id is used to keep icons separate from other accounts.
-If `id` is used to specify any unique icon cerated with such id.

-- `/icon/put/prefix`
-- `/icon/put/prefix/id`

-  Upload new icon for the given account in the folder prefix, if id is specified it creates an icons for this id to separate multiple icons for the same icon. `id` can be any string consisting from alpha and digits characters.

-  The following parameters can be used:
-    - _width - desired width of the stored icon, if negative this means do not upscale, if th eimage width is less than given keep it as is
-    - _height - height of the icon, same rules apply as for the width above
-    - _ext - image file format, default is jpg, supports: gif, png, jpg

-- `/icon/del/prefix`
-- `/icon/del/prefix/id`

-   Delete the default icon for the current account in the folder prefix or by id

 ## Counters
 The counters API maintains realtime counters for every account records, the counters record may contain many different counter columns for different purposes and